mvolkmann/birthdays/pwa.md

 on the next browser refresh is to open the devtools, select the "Application" tab, select "Service Workers", and click the "Unregister" link for the service worker.

+Service workers can cache the files that are fetched from URLs.
+To see these in Chrome devtools, click the "Application" tab and open the "Cache Storage" section in the left nav.

+During development it is desirable to reload the cached files when the browser is refreshed.
+To enable this in Chrome, open the devtools, click the "Application" tab, and check the "Update on reload" checkbox.

+## Manifest File

+Service workers require a `manifest.json` file.
+These are typically located at the top of the `public` directory along with `index.html`.

+There are many properties that can be set in the manifest file.
+SEE PAGE 176-181 FOR DETAILS!
+The following properties are required:

+- `name` and/or `short_name`
+- `start_url`
+- `icons`
+- `display`

+Other properties that can be set include:

+- `description`
+- `orientation`
+- `theme_color`
+- `background_color`
+- `scope`
+- `dir`
+- `lang`
+- `prefer_related_applications`
+- `related_applications`

+Once a service worker has been registered, its manifest can be examined in Chrome devtools by clicking the "Application" tab and clicking "Manifest" in the left nav.

+## Service Workers in React

+Build the app by entering `npm run build`.
+In development, start a local HTTP server that is configured to serve up the `build` directory.
+For example, this could be a simple Express server.

 ## Working Offline With Cached Assets